-For years, Rhondalyn Cornett stole from dues-paying teachers.
-She’s now getting an unexpected lesson in humility.
-On July 22, Cornett, former president of the Indianapolis Education Association (IEA), was charged in U.S. District Court for the Southern District of Indiana with one count of wire fraud in a scheme in which she embezzled more than $100,000 from the union, an affiliate of the Indiana State Teachers Association and the National Education Association.
-She then pleaded guilty.
-The actions follow a joint investigation by the FBI, the U.S. Labor Department’s Office of Labor-Management Standards and Office of Inspector General, and Indianapolis metro police.
+Rhondalyn Cornett had ways of supplementing her income at the expense of the school teachers she represented.
+Unfortunately, those ways were illegal.
+Earlier today, Cornett, former president of the Indianapolis Education Association (IEA), was sentenced in U.S. District Court for the Southern District of Indiana to 16 months in prison, to be followed by two years of probation, for embezzling more than $154,000 from the IEA over a four-year period.
+She had been charged last July, pleading guilty immediately thereafter.
+The actions follow a joint probe by the FBI, the U.S. Labor Department’s Office of Labor-Management Standards and Office of Inspector General, and the Indianapolis metro police.

 Cornett, now 55, a resident of Indianapolis and a longtime teacher herself, during November 2013-November 2018 served as president of the Indianapolis Education Association, an affiliate of the Indiana State Teachers Association and the National Education Association.
 For the last four of … Read More ➡